abueldahab/MiniBill/README.md

 ![MiniBill](http://billcolumbia.com/minibill.png)
-#This is not complete, please know this before using this.

 #MiniBill

+**Theme developed and used by the Office of Student Involvement at the University of Central Florida**

-A minimal WordPress theme ( _skeleton really, don't use this as a theme_ ).
+A minimal WordPress theme (_skeleton really, don't use this as a theme_).
 It is a stripped and adapted version of [Underscores.me](http://underscores.me) **Please understand that this would not be possible without their hard work, and most of the code you see will be theirs.**

 ####Why did I make MiniBill?
 We made this because we needed something much lighter than underscores.me and because we are addicted to speed & efficiency.
 It provides a starting point of 98.1k and 4 HTTP Requests.
 It supports